sudoAPWH/Dalix/docs/Pkgs.md

 name = "Your Package Name"
 version = "4.5.6.7"
+arch = "Arch in the same format as debians e.g. amd64 arm64 etc."
-developer = "You/Your company's name"
+maintainer = "You/Your company's name"
 description = '''
 The first line is the short description.
 All the other lines are a description